Sweden in the Eurovision Song Contest 2008

-Sweden selected its entry for the Eurovision Song Contest 2008 by holding an extending national selection, namely Melodifestivalen 2008.
-A record of 3,489 entries were submitted to the broadcaster SVT, and 28 were chosen to compete.
+A record of 3,489 entries were submitted to SVT, and 28 were chosen to compete.
 They were completed with 4 wildcards in the end of December.
 Melodifestivalen was also this year held on Saturdays, starting with the first of the four heats on 9 February and ending with a final on 15 March.
-It was the last of the year's national selections, as the official ESC draw was held on 17 March.
+It was the last of the year's national selections, as the official draw for Eurovision was held on 17 March.
 Four songs progressed from each heat, two to the final and two to the second chance round, where the songs were competing in a knock-out round to gain the last two places in the final.

-The final was won by Charlotte Perrelli with the song "Hero", which was written and composed by Fredrik Kempe and Bobby Ljunggren.
-Sanna Nielsen, who was the favourite of televoters, came second, as she did not receive enough points from the 11 juries.
+The final was won by Charlotte Perrelli with the song "Hero".
+Sanna Nielsen, who was the favourite of televoters, came second.